larsacus/LARSAdController/README.md

 @property (nonatomic) LARSAdControllerPinLocation pinningLocation;
 ```

-The properties for `presentationType` are as follows:
+The options for `presentationType` are as follows.
+These options will slide the ad banner in and out from the direction indicated in the enum:

 ``` objective-c
 typedef NS_ENUM(NSInteger, LARSAdControllerPresentationType){